peter88213/novelyst_timeline/docs/de/usage.md

 # Yes: Convert noveltree unspecific D/H/M to specific date/time
 #      when synchronizing from Timeline.
-#      Use the date from default_date_time as a reference.
+#      Use the source's reference date.
 #      Time is 'H':'M'.
 # Precondition:
 #      datetime_to_dhm = No